15 Best FromSoftware Games Ever Released

 In the series, you assume the role of an undead character who departs on a journey to discover the fate of his kind.
 His journey will be filled with lots of trials and errors, but he will eventually manage to survive.

 The world of Dark Souls is dangerous as danger seeps from every corner.
 Not a single place is safe except your bonfire.
 In order to finish Dark Souls, one has to be cautious and master the art of rolling.
 Otherwise, the game will be hell and nothing else.

 The Dark Souls franchise has been cited as one of the best video games ever made with critics and fans praising every aspect of it, but on the other hand, they criticized its severe difficulty.

 Publisher: Sony Computer Entertainment

 Bloodborne is another brutal RPG developed by FromSoftware and published by Sony Computer Entertainment, which released exclusively for the PlayStation 4 in March 2015.
 It was one of the first PS4 games along with Knack, The Order: 1886, and Uncharted 4.

-The game casts you on the role of a Hunter who has to through the Victorian era–inspired city of Yharnam.
+The game casts you in the role of a Hunter who has to through the Victorian era–inspired city of Yharnam.
 Its people have been infected with a blood-borne disease.
 It’s up to the Hunter to find the source of the plague.

 Bloodborne is pretty similar to Dark Souls with the game being played in third-person mode.
-Players take control of a customizable character who can carry a set of weapons, as well as, firearms while exploring the surroundings and unraveling the mysteries of the city.
+Players take control of a customizable character who can carry a set of weapons, as well as, firearms while exploring the surroundings and unravelling the mysteries of the city.